Ahmad-Nayfeh/portfolio-website/content/about/story.md

 ## My Story

-I'm an AI researcher and electrical engineer with a deep passion for solving real-world problems using machine learning.
-My work spans across computer vision, time-series forecasting, and self-supervised learning.
-I specialize in designing scalable, reproducible pipelines that are not just functional—but robust and insightful.
+I'm an Electrical engineer with a focus on digital signal processing and a deep passion for solving real-world problems using Artificial Intelligence, machine learning, deep learning, and computer vision.
+I like to design a scalable, reproducible pipelines that are not just functional—but robust and insightful to automate many tasks!

-From predicting wind energy output to detecting waste using deep learning, I've led and contributed to projects that demand both engineering precision and scientific thinking.
+currently i'm working on researchs related to self-supervised learning, and exploring and investigating in the potential of recent AI trends and aiming to utilize last tech to the best i can to make a big success!

 ## My Approach